Purpose and legal basis for processing

 Yes – we use several processors to provide elements of our recruitment service for us.
 All our data processors are under contract to us and can only use your information in ways authorised by us.
 All of them comply with the strict requirements of the GDPR.

 We use Office365 from Microsoft to provide our email system and cloud storage.
+Some details relating to your application will be held within Office365.
+Our IT Support provider So Connect Ltd manage our Office 365 system and provide IT security for it.
+They and their subcontractors, Giacom, Acronis, and Vade Secure, are under contract to us and fully comply with all data protection legislation.
 We use Amazon Web Services and Form Assembly to host our website and provide form functionality in our website.
-Some details relating to your application will be held within Office365.
 We use Salesforce as our Constituent Relationship Management system and will enter your contact details into Salesforce.

 If you are employed by us, relevant details about you will be provided to Thomson Cooper who provide our payroll services.
-This will include your name, bank details, address, date of birth, National Insurance Number and salary.
+This will include your name, bank details, address, date of birth, National Insurance Number, salary and information on absences so that a correct salary payment can be made.
+We store information related to your employment in our HR system, CharlieHR.